 Other researchers have proposed potential biological explanations for the gender difference such as women’s smaller necks, which give them less strength to absorb shock, and higher rates of glucose metabolism (a process that generates the body’s energy).
 A woman’s menstrual cycle may also directly impact recovery—one 2014 study of 144 women reported brain injuries during certain phases of the cycle might take longer to heal, which researchers think might be due to a sudden drop in levels of progesterone, a female sex hormone.
 And other research suggests menstrual patterns, which are often associated with headaches and other symptoms of discomfort, might also affect self-reports both before and after concussions.

 Across the sexes, concussion is common in contact sports such as soccer and hockey, where heads bang and helmets clash.
 And, over the years, the public has become more aware of the serious health effects associated with repeated blows to the head.
-The National Football League has publically acknowledged the link between its sport and degenerative brain disorders such as chronic traumatic encephalopathy.
+The National Football League has publicly acknowledged the link between its sport and degenerative brain disorders such as chronic traumatic encephalopathy.
 Such head injuries are also prevalent in amateur and recreational athletics.
-In a study published last week in JAMA The Journal of the American Medical Association, for example, researchers found that in a sample of 13,088 U.S. teens, around 20 percent reported at least one diagnosed concussion in 2016.
+In a study recently published in the Journal of the American Medical Association, for example, researchers found that in a sample of 13,088 U.S. teens, around 20 percent reported at least one diagnosed concussion in 2016.
 Among those who had participated in a contact sport recreationally, such as football or wrestling, the prevalence was 31.5 percent.

 Overall, this latest study adds to a growing body of literature that shows girls have a higher incidence of concussions than boys and might also experience more persistent symptoms, says Robert Cantu, a neurosurgeon and professor at Boston University who did not take part in the new research.
 “This is one of the most robust studies in terms of the numbers of people involved,” he says, confirming “girls take longer to recover.”